huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 ### Step 2 - Come up with Your Own Headers

-For all GWAS summary stats data
+Most GWAS summary stats data do not come with all the information one needs.

-Note that most GWASs do not provide Z-scores directly, but rather effect size and its standard error, and some GWASs only provide p-values and effect size.
+For example, it's very often the case that GWAS summary stats file do not contain, but rather effect size (odds ratio for case-control traits) and its standard error, and some GWASs provide p-values and effect size.

 For example,